defharo/secuela-variable/README.md

 **Requirements for editing:** *FontLab VI, Fontlab 5*

 ### ChangeLog:

+#####19 November 2018 - v.1.708 - Regular & Italics
+- Optical corrections in several characters, mainly those with oblique lines.
+- Added the glyph in small caps for Maltese language: Hbar.sc
+- Slight increase in the height of the small caps.
+- Kerning settings.

 ##### 18 November 2018 - v.1.707 - Regular & Italics
 - Modification of the curves in the characters: S, s, S.sc, e, u, m, n, c_t, c, C.sc
 - Modification of the design of the characters: a, ae